 Judge basis action, punish basis intention.

-From comedy perspective, Tanmay Bhat explained this really well here:
+Tanmay Bhat explained this concept wrt comedy here: